gdbroman/product/README.md

-# Product Thinking

-Notes on building great product, intended for software engineers
+# Notes on building product

-## Notes

 * Every screen should have a **main CTA**
   * Ask: *Where do I want my user's eyes to go?*'